mlpack/ensmallen/doc/optimizers.md

 *An optimizer for [differentiable separable functions](#differentiable-separable-functions).*

-SMORMS3 is a hybrid of RMSprop, which is trying to estimate a safe and optimal distance based on curvature or perhaps just normalizing the stepsize in the parameter space.
+SMORMS3 is a hybrid of RMSprop, which is trying to estimate a safe and optimal distance based on curvature or perhaps just normalizing the step-size in the parameter space.

 #### Constructors